 What Are Penny Stocks & How Do They Work?

-By Michael Flannelly · July 01, 2022 · 7 minute read
+By Michael Flannelly.
+July 26, 2024 · 7 minute read

 What Are Penny Stocks & How Do They Work?

-Penny stocks are shares of small companies that trade for less than $5 per share.
+Penny stocks are shares of companies that usually trade for less than $5 per share.
 They are highly speculative investments, meaning they carry a high degree of risk.
 Usually, traders looking for short-term gains use penny stocks, rather than long-term investors looking to build wealth.

 What Are Penny Stocks?